dimforge/nalgebra.rs/docs/decompositions_and_lapack.md

 produce the factors with as little allocations as possible.

 ## Cholesky decomposition
-The Cholesky decompositon of a `n × n` Symmetric Definite Positive (SDP) matrix
+The Cholesky decompositon of a `n × n` Hermitian Definite Positive (SDP) matrix
 $M$ is composed of a `n × n` lower-triangular matrix $L$ such that $M = LL^*$.
 Where $L^*$ designates the conjugate-transpose of $L$.
 If the input matrix is not SDP, such a decomposition does not exist and the matrix method `.cholesky(...)` returns `None`.
-Note that the input matrix is interpreted as a symmetric matrix.
+Note that the input matrix is interpreted as a hermitian matrix.
 Only its lower-triangular part (including the diagonal) is read by the Cholesky decomposition (its strictly upper-triangular is never accessed in memory).
 See [the wikipedia article](https://en.wikipedia.org/wiki/Cholesky_decomposition) for further